blockchain/My-Wallet-V3-Frontend/README.md

 ## Build

-Grunt watches and compiles the Jade view templates and CSS.
+Grunt watches and compiles the pug view templates and CSS.
 Keep it running:
 ```sh
 grunt
 ```